 I’m building a command line executable in Python.
-It’s going to be a single script that has multiple functions, one to extract some data to a SQLite database, and another to run a query using aiosql.
+It’s going to be a single script that has multiple functions, one to extract some data to a SQLite database, and another to run a query against that database using aiosql.

 The pattern I want to follow here is that the first argument to the script describes the operation to carry out and then following that are arguments to that operation.